Cardiff University School of Medicine in Wales provides the following courses that require UCAT:

 - Other requiremants - 8 GCSEs must be offered, If Welsh Language is offered, it must also be supplemented with English Language at a minimum of a grade 6 (B).

 GCSEs are scored: 3 points for a 9; 3 points for a 8; 2 points for 7; 1 point for 6.
-In 2019 a score of 27 did not guarantee selection for interview.

 A-levels or Scottish Higher requirements.